jeremenichelli/jeremenichelli.github.io/_posts/2015-11-23-the-first-child-reset.md

 ---
 layout: post
 title: The :first-child reset
 resume: At some point in history, pseudo classes appear in scene to bring more power and versatility to our styles, but are we using them correctly?
-I feel like having this shortcuts available sometimes blind us and here's why.
+I feel like having these shortcuts available sometimes blind us and here's why.
 ---

 To show a clear picture of this, let's start with a small example.
 Let's say we want to create a fluid three columns system with a gap in the middle.